13TRIS/13TRIS/docs/SRS.md

 ### 1.5 Overview
 The following chapter provides an overview of this project with vision and Overall Use Case Diagram.
-The third chapter (Requirements Specification) delivers more details about the specific requirements in terms of functionality, usability and design parameters.
+The third chapter (Specific Requirements) delivers more details about the specific requirements in terms of functionality, usability and design parameters.
 Finally there is a chapter with supporting information.

 ## 2. Overall Description